pingidentity/pingidentity-devops-getting-started/docs/deployment/deploymentPatterns.md

 After you are comfortable with the deployment examples in the getting-started repository, you can shift your focus to managing ongoing operations of the products that are relevant to you.
 Since it is not feasible to cover every operating scenario, this section will focus on guidance to identify an operating pattern suitable for your organization.

-The PingFederate application is used as an example of performing this assessment.
+The PingFederate application is used as an example of performing this assessment with some example patterns.

 ## PingFederate Configuration Management

 PingFederate has a variety of operating patterns.
 These patterns typically involve a trade-off between ease of implementation and mitigation of deployment risks.

-To simplify the moving parts we will categorize PingFederate Configuration into three categories:
+To simplify the moving parts, PingFederate configuration can be categorized into three patterns:

-**Infrastructure Config**
+### 1) Infrastructure Configuration

+#### Examples of managed components:
+  -  Resource allocation (CPU/Memory/Storage)
-* Examples: Resource allocation (CPU/Memory/Storage), Client Ingress (Access and Hostnames), Image Version, Exposed Ports, Environment Variable Definition, Secrets Definition
+  -  Client Ingress (Access and Hostnames)
+  -  Image Version
+  -  Exposed Ports
+  -  Environment Variable Definitions
+  -  Secrets Definitions

+#### Orchestration
-* Orchestration - These items are defined in the [release's values.yaml](https://helm.sh/docs/chart_template_guide/values_files/) and any change triggers an update.
+ - These items are defined in the [release values.yaml file](https://helm.sh/docs/chart_template_guide/values_files/) and any changes here triggers an update.

-**Server Config**
+### 2) Server Configuration

-* Examples: `*.properties` files, Integration Kits, HTML Templates, logs formatting (log4j2.xml).
-This can be oversimplified to _everything besides_ the `/instance/server/default/data` folder or `/instance/bulk-config/data.json`.
+This pattern can be oversimplified to _everything outside of_ the `/instance/server/default/data` folder or `/instance/bulk-config/data.json`.
+#### Examples of managed components:

+  - `*.properties` files
+  - Integration Kits
+  - HTML templates
+  - log formatting (log4j2.xml)

+#### Orchestration
-* Orchestration - These items are stored in the [Server Profile](../how-to/containerAnatomy.md) and any change _should_ trigger an update.
-It is up to the implementor to ensure that happens.
-This can be done by adding a non-functional variable in values.yaml to track the current profile "version".
+These items are stored in the [Server Profile](../how-to/containerAnatomy.md) and any change _should_ trigger an update.
+It is up to the implementer to ensure that happens.
+Triggering an update can be done by adding a non-functional variable in `values.yaml` to track the current profile "version".
 Example: `SERVER_PROFILE_VERSION: v1.1`

-**App Config**
+### 3) Application Configuration (App Config)

+This pattern can be oversimplified to the `/instance/server/default/data` folder or `/instance/bulk-config/data.json`.

+#### Managed components

-* Examples - Core PingFederate configuration.
-Changes that are typicaly made through the UI or Admin APIs.
-This can be oversimplified to the `/instance/server/default/data` folder or `/instance/bulk-config/data.json`.
+This category is the core PingFederate configuration.
+This pattern incorporates changes that are typically made through the UI or Admin APIs.

+#### Orchestration
-* Orchestration - Dependent of your operating pattern this changes may be delivered via a rolling update, or by configuration replication.
+Depending on your operating pattern, changes here may be delivered through a rolling update or by configuration replication.

 ## PingFederate Data Mount

-In the most common pattern, we attach a persistent volume to `/opt/out/instance/server/default/data` on the PingFederate Admin Console _only_.
+In the most common pattern, a user would attach a persistent volume (PV) to `/opt/out/instance/server/default/data` _only_ on the PingFederate Admin Console.

-This pattern is intended to be used when PingFederate Administrators need to deliver configuration through the UI in _each environment, including production_.
-Another reason for this may be if SP connections are allowed to be created by app developers via Admin API.
-In both of these scenarios, the defining factor is that there are mutations in the production Admin console that are not being tracked in any other way, like source control, and therefore must be persisted.
+This model is intended to be used when PingFederate Administrators need to deliver configuration through the UI in _each environment, including production_.
+Another reason for this use case may be if SP connections are allowed to be created by app developers using the Admin API.
+In both of these scenarios, the defining factor is that there are mutations in the production Admin console that are not being tracked in any other way, such as through source control, and therefore must be persisted.

 **Attributes of this pattern**:

-* App Config is persisted in each SDLC environment (e.g. Dev, QA, Prod).
+- App Config is persisted in each SDLC environment (e.g. Dev, QA, Prod)
-* App Config promotion is done manually or via Admin API.
+- App Config promotion is done manually or via the Admin API
-* App Config is replicated from Admin Console to Engines.
+- App Config is replicated from Admin Console to Engines
-* Server Config is maintained and delivered via server profile.
+- Server Config is maintained and delivered via the server profile
-* Server profile _does not_ include App Config.
+- Server profile _does not_ include App Config
-* Backups are taken regularly in case of Persistent Volume loss or corruption.
+- Backups are taken regularly to provide recovery in case of PV loss or corruption

-### Data Mount Example
+### Data Mount Helm Example

 Helm values relevant to this configuration may look like: